Table of Contents

 - Gram stain negative

 In addition to the clinical examination and history taking in the child presenting with signs suggestive of bacterial meningitis, cerebrospinal fluid analysis is perhaps the most important diagnostic test in the evaluation of such a patient.
 This, however, does not mean in any way that treatment with antibiotics should be delayed until the results of cerebrospinal fluid analysis are available.

 Patients with bacterial meningitis usually have an increased opening pressure, more than 20 cm H2O on lumbar puncture.
-Additionally, white blood cell count is usually elevated in the cerebrospinal fluid with an estimated count that is usually above 1000 x 106.
+Additionally, the white blood cell count is usually elevated in the cerebrospinal fluid with an estimated count that is usually above 1000 x 106.
 Patients with bacterial meningitis usually have a low glucose concentration in the cerebrospinal fluid, < 10 mg/dL, and an elevated protein concentration, > 100 mg/dL.

 The decision to perform a cerebrospinal fluid culture might be questionable.
 A culture is usually performed when treatment fails, but, in most cases, once antibiotic therapy is started, the culture of cerebrospinal fluid will most likely be negative.
 In that case, a polymerase chain reaction test might be more suitable to detect the organism’s DNA, despite low bacterial counts in the cerebrospinal fluid.
 The availability of polymerase chain reaction test in the clinical practice is still limited.